 - Supporting the ULEV’s and a strong, sustainable vehicle market: Guaranteeing funding and support for ultra-low emission vehicles and committing to a long-term, consistent and coordinated approach on vehicle taxation.

 - Maintaining a strong UK voice in Europe: UK membership of the EU is fundamental to automotive.
 A new government should ensure that the UK maintains a strong voice in Europe.

 With all the speculations going left and right about the Brexit, one thing’s is certain – it’s a game changer for all industries across the UK, the automotive industry included.
-And while at at this point, the UK still remains part of the European union until it invokes Article 50 to begin the negotiations for its exit and negotiations are expected to reach up to two years, it’s an uncertain waiting game for everyone.
+And while at this point, the UK still remains part of the European Union until it invokes Article 50 to begin the negotiations for its exit and negotiations are expected to reach up to two years, it’s an uncertain waiting game for everyone.